Upper Elementary

 Socialization

-In addition to group work that builds collaboration among their peers, Upper Elementary students help prepare the elders of Lower Elementary (3rd graders) for the next level with field trips, special meals, and collaborative work cycles.
+In addition to group work that builds collaboration among their peers, Montessori Upper Elementary students help prepare the elders of Lower Elementary (3rd graders) for the next level with field trips, special meals, and collaborative work cycles.

 Toward the end of the year, 6th graders connect with 7th graders who will be their classmates in the next school year to begin building camaraderie and get a sense of the middle school experience.